AkshitaJindal1/Heart-Disease-Prediction/README.md

 7. Comparing models
 8. Conclusion

-Note: The Jupyter notebook itself further contains various headings, subheadings, notes, and comments (followed by #) to help navigate and run the code in order, without errors.
+Note: The Jupyter notebook itself further contains various headings, subheadings, notes, and comments (followed by #) to help navigate and run the code in order.

 # Future work -